 I would say love is none of these.
-These things can be a consequence of love, but they are not love.
+These things can be a consequence of love, but they're not love.

 Love is not a thought or a feeling or an action.
-These can be expressions of love, but they are not love.
+These can be expressions of love, but they're not love.

 Some say love is a positive emotion, the opposite of hate.
-There is a fine line between love and hate.
+There's a fine line between love and hate.

 This is incorrect, because if you hate something or someone, then you have never, ever loved it.
 You think you have, but you haven’t.
 Not true love, anyway.
 True love never dies.

-Love is not difficult to recognize.
+Love isn't difficult to recognize.
 It's all around us.
-It can be found everywhere, we only have to look without judgement.
+It can be found everywhere.
+We only have to look without judgment.

-It is also easily recognizable in the opposites: cruelty, hatred, vengeance, jealousy, indifference, abuse and so on.
+It's also easily recognizable in the opposites: cruelty, hatred, vengeance, jealousy, indifference, abuse, and so on.
 It often takes the oppressive presence of the darkness to motivate us to seek the light.